 An overview of what to expect in Section 3 of the GAMSAT ® exam, and how to prepare for each of the topics – Biology, Chemistry, & Physics.

 What to expect and how to prepare for Biology in the GAMSAT ® exam.

-What to expect and how to prepare for Chemistry in the GAMSAT ® exam.
+What to expect and how to prepare for Physics in the GAMSAT ® exam.

 For further tips and advice make sure you sign up for our GAMSAT ® Free Trial to watch a recording of our GAMSAT ® Section 3 Workshop - Check out the 10 minute excerpt below